BizzoTL/MICROPHERRET/README.md

 '--from_faprotax' Dataset of genomes and functions from FAPROTAX

-'-f'Function-specific classifier that will be train with the genomes
+'-f' Function-specific classifier that will be trained with the genomes

 '-r' Genomes that we want to remove from previous training set